spacewalk01/Recommendations_with_IBM/README.md

 - scikit-learn 0.20.0

 ### Project Motivation
 Recommendation systems are the key to many online markets.
-In this project, I tried to recommend articles to the target user based on recommendation systems such as Knowledge-based, Collaborative Filtering and Content-based recommendation.
+In this project, I tried to implement a recommendation system that recommends articles to users based on Collaborative Filtering and Content-based recommendation.

 ## Acknowledgements
 I'd like to thank Udacity for their reviews and IBM for providing the dataset.